greg-raven/Uncommon-Sense/_posts/2021-08-25-fight-limits-on-the-individual.md

 ---
-title: 'Fight limits on the individual'
+title: "Fight limits on the individual"
 layout: post
 categories:
 - individualism